Managing diabetes in children

+balance between keeping their child safe and letting them feel like, well, any other child.

-For Sowjanya Ganivada, Consultant Clinical Dietitian at Renova Century Hospitals, Banjara Hills, it’s not just about giving nutrition advice; it’s about helping families navigate a world where sugary treats and processed foods are everywhere.
-“When I talk to parents, it’s often about the little changes – like opting for whole grains instead of white bread or picking lower-sugar fruits.
+For Sowjanya Ganivada, consultant clinical dietitian at Renova Century Hospitals, Hyderabad, it’s not just about giving nutrition advice; it’s about helping families navigate a world where sugary treats and processed foods are everywhere.
+“When I talk to parents, it’s often about the little changes — like opting for whole grains instead of white bread or picking lower-sugar fruits.
 It’s a lifestyle shift, not a quick fix,” she says.

 Small choices like these build up to make a big difference, helping kids keep their blood sugar steady and, just as importantly, feel full and satisfied.